microsoft/botbuilder-dotnet/libraries/Microsoft.Bot.Connector/README.md

     Type = ActivityTypes.Message,
     Recipient = user,
     FromProperty = bot,
-    Text = "this is a message from Bot Connector SDK" };
+    Text = "This a message from Bot Connector Client (.Net)" };

 var param = new ConversationParameters()